December 13, 2019

 Not to pick on GBH Insights during the holiday season, but making a prediction on June 19, 2018 that Netflix was going to rise from $400 to $500 didn't work out (1).
 It wasn't that the arrow missed the target - it flew over the back of the range.
 At the time of the prediction, Netflix was hitting its all-time high, and today trades for - wait for it - $300.

 Maybe the analysts forgot to factor in a small operation called the Walt Disney Company.
 Maybe they didn't check the cash flows, or maybe their international subscriber projections were off.
 Maybe a price to earnings ratio over 100 didn't phase them.
 But that's not really the point - individual firms are wrong often.
-To show you the point that stock-picking is futile on an extended scale, we built a graphic for you and linked it here.
+Stock-picking has proved to be futile on an extended scale; read more about that here.

 Oh, and by the way, it's a lot worse if you include the effects of capital gains taxes.

 What about other markets?
 Let's swing over to that paragon of finance, Goldman Sachs.
 In late January this year, their analysts were predicting the Fed would raise interest rates four times in 2019 (3).
 Instead it cut interest rates three times.
 The best thing that could be said for them this year is that if you used absolute values, they were only off by 33%.

 It doesn't matter if you are GBH or Goldman, you aren't going to predict the future in any way that is not explainable by randomness or luck.
 The danger as an investor is believing you can.

 I am reading Antifragile, by Nassim Taleb, author of The Black Swan.
 Reading Taleb is like going on a whale watch - when he surfaces, the insights are incredible.
 But much of the time he's under water.
 You know something is going on in his head, it's just hard to understand what.